Daniel-Krueger/daniel-krueger.github.io/_posts/2022-10-29-delete-selected-workflows.md

 {% include figure image_path="/assets/images/posts/2022-10-29-delete-selected-workflows/2022-10-29-22-02-42.png" alt="Rule to change the threshold" caption="Rule to change the threshold" %}

 ## Deleting
 The deletion is done using the highest priority so it should be fast but depending on the number of levels, it will still take time.
 Each level is deleted for itself.
 This is handled again using a timeout.
 If you are impatient, you can again use the paths.
+This will also delete workflows,  which have a validate action in the delete trigger, which would prevent the deletion otherwise.

 {% include figure image_path="/assets/images/posts/2022-10-29-delete-selected-workflows/2022-10-29-22-05-34.png" alt="Deletion progress is visible in the workflow" caption="Deletion progress is visible in the workflow" %}